islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 77. Choose Next: Configure Security Settings.

-In Step 2: Configure Security Settings, you can ignore the warning that your load balancer is not using a secure listener.
+78. In Step 2: Configure Security Settings, you can ignore the warning that your load balancer is not using a secure listener.
 Choose Next: Configure Security Groups.

-In Step 3: Configure Security Groups, configure these settings.
+79. In Step 3: Configure Security Groups, configure these settings.

-Assign a security group: Select an existing security group
+- Assign a security group: Select an existing security group

-Security Group ID:
+- Security Group ID:

 Clear default.
 Select EC2ContainerService-mb-ecs-cluster-EcsSecurityGroup.
 (This is the security group of your ECS cluster.)

-Choose Next: Configure Routing.
+80.Choose Next: Configure Routing.

-In Step 4: Configure Routing, configure the following settings.
+81. In Step 4: Configure Routing, configure the following settings.

-Target group: New target group (You want the wizard to create a new target group for the load balancer.)
+- Target group: New target group (You want the wizard to create a new target group for the load balancer.)

-Name: mb-load-balancer-target-group
+- Name: mb-load-balancer-target-group

-Protocol and Port: Leave these setting at their default values of HTTP and 80.
+- **Protocol** and **Port**: Leave these setting at their default values of _**HTTP and 80**_.
 The application expects to be accessed through RESTful HTTP requests.

-Expand Advanced health check settings and enter the following settings.
+- Expand **Advanced health check settings** and enter the following settings.

-Healthy threshold: 2 (This setting tells the load balancer that the target is considered healthy if it receives two consecutive successful health checks from it.)
+  - Healthy threshold: 2 (This setting tells the load balancer that the target is considered healthy if it receives two consecutive successful health checks from it.)
-Interval: 6 (This setting increases the frequency of health checks to once every 6 seconds.)
+  - Interval: 6 (This setting increases the frequency of health checks to once every 6 seconds.)

-Choose Next: Register Targets.
+82. Choose **Next: Register Targets**.

-You can skip Step 5: Register Targets because you will register an ECS service as a target in a later step.
-Choose Next: Review.
+83. You can skip Step 5: Register Targets because you will register an ECS service as a target in a later step.
+Choose **Next: Review**.

-In the Review page, make sure that the settings are correct, and then choose Create.
+84. In the **Review** page, make sure that the settings are correct, and then choose **Create**.

 A message should indicate that the load balancer was successfully created.

-Choose Close.
+85. Choose Close.

 The mb-load-balancer is now in the load balancer list.

-Wait a few moments, then choose the Refresh icon.
+86. Wait a few moments, then choose the Refresh icon.
 The State of the load balancer should change to active.

 Load balancer created